aravind-sadharani/chandraveena/src/pages/about.md

 ## Acknowledgments
 My musical endeavours would not have been possible without the support of so many wonderful people.
 Please do visit the [acknowledgments](/acknowledgments/) to learn more.

+## Technology Credits
+It would not have been possible to bring Chandraveena Music to all of you without the support of so many amazing technologies.
+Please visit the [Technology Credits](/technology/) to learn more.